-If you’re asked to verify or add to information you entered on your Marketplace application or need to prove your Special Enrollment Period status, you’ll get notices (letters, emails, or both) telling you which documents to submit.
+If you’re asked to verify or add to information you entered on your Marketplace application, you’ll get notices (letters, emails, or both) telling you which documents to submit.
 You may get a notice from your health insurance company too.
 See what to do if you can't find your notice.

 Which documents to submit

-You'll need to send different documents based on what we need to verify.
-Your notice includes the list of acceptable documents to resolve your particular issues.
+You'll need to send different documents based on what we need to verify:

-Your deadline to submit documents depends on the type of information matching issue you have or when you got the notice asking for proof of your Special Enrollment Period.
+Your deadline to submit documents depends on the type of information you're asked to confirm:

-- For data matching issues: You’ll have at least 90 days from the date of your eligibility notice (usually the date you completed your application) to resolve the health insurance issue before your plan could end or change.
-(Note: For citizenship and immigration data matching issues, you have 95 days.)
+You’ll have at least 90 days from the date of your eligibility notice (usually the date you completed your application) to resolve the health insurance issue before your plan could end or change.

-If you don’t meet your deadline, the Marketplace will make a new determination of the insurance and savings you’re eligible for.
-These results will be based on information from our data sources, not on what you put on your application.
+If you don’t meet your deadline, we’ll make a new determination of the insurance and savings you’re eligible for.
+These results will be based on information from our data sources, not what you put on your application.

 The new results may change your current insurance eligibility and costs.